colons/words/articles/being-reimu/article.markdown

 woman.
 “I saw you earlier on the train into London,” she says, “*you look exactly the same*.
 Have you had fun?”

-We appreciated the curiosity and chatted for a bit.
+We appreciate the curiosity and chat for a bit.

 I found her opening remark especially interesting not because of anything to do with our costume or any kind of maliciousness on her part, but because that